 A drier, warmer climate could also have secondary impacts.
 For example, the fire risk increases with decrease in humidity and soil moisture.
 Warmer temperatures and less soil moisture will stress vegetation that is poorly adapted to the changing conditions.
 This could impact the susceptibility of the trees in the Town's watershed to disease again increasing the fire risk.
-Any significant fire in the Town's watershed would have adverse impacts to water quality and the ability of the Town to treat water running through a burn zone. h
+Any significant fire in the Town's watershed would have adverse impacts to water quality and the ability of the Town to treat water running through a burn zone.
+The Town might need to install coagulation and sedimentation facilities to be able to properly treat water running through burned area.